-If you can't attend in person, before the proceeding date you may apply for permission to attend by telephone.
+If you can't attend in person, before the proceeding date you may apply for permission to attend by telephone or video.

 You must apply as soon as possible after being notified that you are required to attend QCAT.